KameronKales/Webscraping-Setup-Video/README.md

 Some of this will not make sense to start.
 Just trust me :)

 1. Learn to use Terminal/Command Prompt
-2. Install XCode
-3. Install Python 2.7
+2. Install Python 2.7
-2. Install Text Editor (Sublime)
+3. Install Text Editor (Sublime)
-3. Install PIP
 4. Install GIT
 5. Register for a GitHub Account
 6. Clone a repository